 Apartments are available on a limited basis to students who meet the specific requirements.
 Two- and four-bedroom apartments are available.
 All utilities are provided.
-Valdosta State University maintains a list of available off-campus housing in the Office of Housing and Residence Life, located in Powell Hall East.
-Telephone 229-333-5920.
-For additional information on Housing and Residence Life at Valdosta State, see the Web page at < http://housing.valdosta.edu >.
+VSU maintains a list of available off-campus housing in the Office of Housing and Residence Life, located in Hopper Hall, telephone 229-333-5920.
+For additional information on Housing and Residence Life at Valdosta State, see the Web page at housing.valdosta.edu.